mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

 The `range <http://docs.python.org/py3k/library/functions
-.html?highlight=range#range>`_ function is actually a very powerful function when it comes to creating sequences of integers.
+.html?highlight=range#range>`_ constructor is actually very powerful when it comes to creating sequences of integers.
 It can take one, two, or three parameters.
 We have seen the simplest case of one parameter such as ``range(4)`` which creates ``[0, 1, 2, 3]``.
 But what if we really want to have the sequence ``[1, 2, 3, 4]``?
 We can do this by using a two parameter version of ``range`` where the first parameter is the starting point and the second parameter is the ending point.
 The evaluation of ``range(1,5)`` produces the desired sequence.
 What happened to the 5?
-In this case we interpret the parameters of the range function to mean range(start,beyondLast), where beyondLast means an index past the last index we want.
+In this case we interpret the parameters of the range constructor to mean range(start,beyondLast), where beyondLast means an index past the last index we want.
 In the 2-parameter version of range, that is the last index included + 1.